pyepics/pyepics/doc/pv.rst

    :param callback: user-supplied function to run when PV changes.
    :type callback: None or callable
    :param index: identifying key for this callback
    :param with_ctrlvars:  whether to (try to) make sure that accurate  ``control values`` will be sent to the callback.
-   :type index:: None (integer will be produced) or immutable
+   :type index: None (integer will be produced) or immutable
    :param kw: additional keyword/value arguments to pass to each execution of the callback.
    :rtype:  integer